 4. Set a realistic timeline, Rome was not build in one day, and I’m sure any weight gain or unhealthy lifestyle was not either, set realistic timelines which can be met, remember progress is progress even if it seems like slow progress, it means that today is better than yesterday and that’s where we want to be.
 Setting unrealistic timelines just adds pressure which is normally unsustainable and can leave to further disappointment, so set timescales which can be met.

 5. Accountability, once you have a greater understanding of what you want to achieve & how this can be obtained, then now’s the time to tell a friend, post to the world or hire an expert to help you stay on track, this is really important, accountability is huge, all top sportsman have someone to help them stay on track which takes a lot of the added stress and strain away.
 Remember this is not easy on your own so reach out to someone who wants to watch & help you hit your goals.

 6. Tracking, make sure you track your progress, not daily but either weekly / bi weekly, it’s important to see progress & start to enjoy the results of all the hard work, but a word of warning, try not to let a small amount of progress make you think you have hit your end goal as that can make you abandon the plan before you have achieved it.
 Stay true to the end goal and yes enjoy the journey but remember consistency is the key here!

-We hope this has given you a glimpse of hope, if you need help getting back on track please reach out, we would like to help you to get back on track.
+We hope this has given you a glimpse of hope, if you need help getting back on track please reach out as we would love to help you!